 • 20 per cent described themselves as neutral towards the vision

-• 10 per cent as somewhat dissatisfied
+• 10 per cent were somewhat dissatisfied

-• 5 per cent a very dissatisfied
+• Five per cent were very dissatisfied

 62 per cent of respondents suggested changes to the vision statement.
 Respondents wanted more attention in the vision statement to the following areas.
 Ideas are organized from most to least common: